kube-burner/kube-burner/docs/measurements/index.md

 ### Metrics

-The metrics collected are pod latency timeseries (`jobLatencyMeasurement`) and two documents holding a summary of different job latency quantiles (`jobLatencyQuantilesMeasurement`).
+The metrics collected are job latency timeseries (`jobLatencyMeasurement`) and two documents holding a summary of different job latency quantiles (`jobLatencyQuantilesMeasurement`).

 It generates a document like the following per each job: